Bio

 AWARDS

-2022 Massachusetts Curtral Council Artist Grant
+2022 Massachusetts Cultural Council Artist Grant

 2013 The Artist’s Resource Trust Fund of the Berkshire Taconic Community Foundation, Artist Grant